mirah227/genlayer/README.md

 holding a version of me I wasn’t ready to meet.
 I approached slowly,
 as though sudden movements might shatter it.
+“Who are you today?” it seemed to ask.